-The start and stop time of a single event is specified by the start and stop elements/attributes, which provides the absolute date and time of the start time and the stop time of the event.
-The duration may be determined by substracting the start time from the stop time.
+The start and stop time of a single fileSchedule is specified by the start and end attributes.
+The start and stop time of a single sessionSchedule is specified by the start and stop elements.
+The time is specified as the absolute date and time.
+The duration may be determined by subtracting the start time from the stop time.